 Guideline §15380(b) defines what constitutes a rare or endangered species for purposes of CEQA review, including Guideline §15065.
 Pursuant to Guideline § 15380(c), species formally listed as rare, threatened, or endangered under the state or federal Endangered Species Acts are presumed to satisfy this definition.
 However, Guideline §15380(d) adds that nonlisted species “shall nevertheless be considered to be endangered, rare or threatened, if the species can be shown to meet the criteria” in the guideline’s definition.

-That formally listed and candidate plant species under the ESA or CESA qualify for consequential status makes sense given the rigorous and transparent public process by which such designations are evaluated and adopted.
+Given the rigorous and transparent public process by which plant species are formally listed or designated as candidate species under the ESA or CESA, it makes sense that those official designations qualify for consequential status under CEQA.
 The public can have confidence in the propriety of these classifications as the basis for more detailed CEQA review.
 For the same reason, plant species formally designated as rare or endangered under the California Native Plant Protection Act (CNPPA) or identified for conservation pursuant to a CDFW agreement under the Natural Community Conservation Planning Act (NCCPA) also reasonably qualify as plant species of consequential status.

 Less clear for RPF’s, however, is how to proceed with nonlisted plant species that might qualify for consequential status under Guideline §15380(d) as species “that may be shown” to meet the definitions of rare or endangered species.
 CDFW, CNPS, and other entities have relied on Guideline §15380(d) to informally designate nonlisted plant species as being “special status” plant species for purposes of the CEQA review process.
 For instance, the California Rare Plant Rankings, as managed by CNPS, represent a nongovernmental assessment of plant species rarity.
-The rankings are the result of a collaborative evaluation process involving a number of knowledgeable botanical professionals, but the ranking process itself lacks transparency and opportunity for meaningful public participation.
-CDFW informally relies on the California Rare Plant Rankings as prima facie justification for requesting floristic botanical surveys to document nonlisted plant occurrences.
+The rankings are the result of a collaborative evaluation process involving a number of knowledgeable botanical professionals.
+In many cases, these rankings may be used to support the substantial evidence requirements for properly classifying nonlisted species as a species of consequential status under Guideline §15380(d) and therefore can serve as a valuable informational resource for RPFs to rely upon to inform the RPF’s scoping decisions.
+However, nongovernmental entities are not subject to the same accountability, transparency, and public participation requirements that commonly apply to government entities when setting standards for the regulated public.
+These processes improve public confidence that rarity designations are scientifically justified and not unduly influenced by extraneous factors.
+As such, informal nongovernmental designations such as CNPS’s California Rare Plant Rankings, should be rigorously and continuously evaluated for accuracy by review team agencies before relying upon them as prima facie justification for requesting floristic botanical surveys to document nonlisted plant occurrences.

 Informal and nongovernmental plant species rarity rating structures raise legitimate concerns about the extent to which such rankings are properly relied upon as a basis for compelling Plan applicants to engage botanical surveys.
-The Board recognizes the position previously advanced by CAL FIRE and the regulated public that if a plant species objectively satisfies the criteria for legally protected status as rare, threatened, or endangered under statutory schemes like the ESA, CESA, or the CNPPA, then entities charged with their protection would presumably undertake the process to have these species formally listed.
+If a plant species objectively satisfies the criteria for legally protected status as rare, threatened, or endangered under statutory schemes like the ESA, CESA, or the CNPPA, then the best indicia of that status is for the species to be formally listed pursuant to those official statutory processes.